-In 2018, GIPL launched a special pilot project to serve seven African American congregations in Atlanta, seeking to address barriers to engagement and to expand awareness of environmental justice and eco-action from the African American perspective.
-The African American Creation Care Pilot Project seeks to empower the participating leadership within these congregations to recognize and respond to the biblical mandate for Creation care.
+In 2018, GIPL launched a special initiative to serve seven African American congregations in Atlanta, seeking to address barriers to engagement and to expand awareness of environmental justice and eco-action from the African American perspective.
+The African American Creation Care Program seeks to empower the participating leadership within these congregations to recognize and respond to the biblical mandate for Creation care.

 The intent of the pilot project is to provide quality experiential learning as a collaborative effort among all project participants by:

-- reflecting upon their relationship with God and creation, by increasing biblical ecological intelligence;
+- reflecting upon their relationship with God and creation, by increasing biblical ecological knowledge;

 Radcliffe Presbyterian Church

 Rev. William E. Flippen, Jr.

 Green Team Leads: Rich Gittens and Carolyn Johnson

 Rev. Billy Honor